1

 The Bi Manager focuses on leading BI teams and strategic implementation of business intelligence solutions, while Data Analysts primarily analyze data and generate reports to support business decisions.
 Both roles require strong analytical skills, but the Bi Manager has more leadership responsibilities and strategic oversight.

-How much does a BI manager make?
+What does a BI manager do?

 Pharmacy Manager - Starting at $6,694.80 Bi-Weekly & Sign-On Bonus